Planting a Sensory Garden

 Wrap up/ Assessment:

 When everything’s been planted, ask the group which senses they would use with their plant.
 Is it something to eat?
 Something to touch?
+They can be more than one!
 Etc.

 FOLLOW UP & EXTENSIONS

-Paint wooden signs that say “smell me”, “taste me” etc. and place around the sensory garden bed
+Paint wooden signs that say “smell”, “taste” etc. and place around the sensory garden bed